tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 {% include content/activities/push_local_to_remote.md %}

-## GitHub workflows for online and local edits
+## Avoiding merge conflicts when editing online and locally

 The visual editor on GitHub.com might be an easy way for subject matter experts to contribute, whereas tech writers will probably want to clone the repo and work locally.
 If some people make edits in the browser while others edit locally, you might encounter merge conflicts.
 To avoid merge conflicts, always run `git pull` before running `git push`.
 If two people edit the same content simultaneously between commits, you will likely need to [resolve merge conflicts](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/).